Access our collections in person in our public Searchroom.

 Please check our opening hours before setting out - please note that our opening hours are changed in April 2017.
 You don't have to book your visit, but you are very welcome to e-mail or call us for advice ahead of time.
 You can also use Essex Archives Online to identify records of interest in advance of your visit.

-If you would like to know more about the available resources, we provide guided tours of the Searchroom, which need to be booked in advance.
+If you would like to know more about the available resources, we provide guided tours of the Searchroom, which need to be booked in advance; you can find details on our events page.

 You need a reader’s ticket to access the Searchroom.
 There are two types of ticket, both of which are free.